 Electrical Power Affiliates Program

 The Kansas State University’s College of Engineering is continuing our long history of supporting the power and energy sector in the region and nation.
-The Kansas State Electrical Power Affiliates Program (EPAP) was established in 2008 and in the last four years has provided programs and activities to benefit our affiliate partners, our students, our faculty and our region.
+The Kansas State Electrical Power Affiliates Program (EPAP) was established in 2008 and in the last seven years has provided programs and activities to benefit our affiliate partners, our students, our faculty and our region.

-In the fall of 2012, we had the grand opening for our Burns & McDonnell Smart Grid Laboratory http://www.k-state.edu/epap/smartgridlab.html This facility includes state-of-the-art equipment for electric power control, protection, communications and networking.
+In the fall of 2012, we opened our Burns & McDonnell Smart Grid Laboratory http://www.k-state.edu/epap/smartgridlab.html.
+This facility includes state-of-the-art equipment for electric power control, protection, communications and networking.
 We are using this facility in our pre-college recruitment activities, undergraduate and graduate classes and research activities.
 We are excited that the Smart Grid Laboratory moved to the new Phase IV engineering building in January of 2016.